 Pregnancy is not an easy journey.
-As the pregnancy progresses, there is always a risk of certain complications but not all women will face problems.
-However, if you are obese or are on the heavier side, you might face certain complications during pregnancy or while giving birth to your baby.
-Understanding the normal BMI for pregnancy is absolutely necessary since the onset of obesity directly increases the chances of having an unhealthy heavy baby, or leading to choose a caesarean delivery over a normal one.
+As the pregnancy progresses, there is always a risk of certain complications; but, not all women will face problems.
+However, if you are on the heavier side, you might face some complications during your pregnancy, or while giving birth to your baby.
+Understanding the normal BMI for pregnancy is absolutely necessary, since the onset of obesity directly increases the chances of having an unhealthy or heavy baby, or having to choose a Caesarean delivery over a normal one.

 What Is Body Mass Index (BMI)?

 Even though BMI is used pretty widely nowadays, it doesn’t exactly indicate your health condition.
-As per a recent study, the BMI score of certain people was compared with the actual values of various other health markers such as blood pressure, cholesterol, sugar levels etc. and it was observed that many people who were healthy on those lines were termed as overweight as per the BMI score.
+As per a recent study, the BMI scores of certain people were compared with the actual values of various other health markers such as blood pressure, cholesterol, sugar levels, etc. It was observed that many people who were healthy on those lines were termed as overweight as per the BMI score.
 On the other hand, others with good BMI scores were detected to have various health issues in other areas.

-The body shapes of people across the world differ in the physical structure and in muscle composition, making it difficult to differentiate simple fat from muscle using a mathematical formula.
+The bodies of people across the world differ in physical structure and muscle composition, making it difficult to differentiate simple fat from muscle using a mathematical formula.
 The technologies of today have made it possible to get over that gap and reach a conclusion of higher accuracy.
-Taking into account the waist to height ratio instead gives a better idea of the health of the person since a lot of excess fat tends to get deposited in the region of the waist, around the important organs such as kidneys, liver, and heart.
+Taking into account the waist to height ratio instead gives a better idea of the health of the person, since a lot of excess fat tends to get deposited in the region of the waist, around the important organs such as kidneys, liver, and heart.

 BMI and Weight Gain Range in Pregnancy

-To get a better understanding of what might be your current health status based on your BMI score, as well as to get a better hang of the weight gain during your pregnancy that can be considered as healthy, we have put together a BMI pregnancy weight gain chart that can assist you with the same.
+To get a better understanding of what might be your current health status based on your BMI score, as well as to get a better hang of the weight gain during your pregnancy that can be considered as healthy, here is a BMI pregnancy weight gain chart that can assist you with the same.